-A new interactive series brings you eclectic conversations from across the African Diaspora.
+A new interactive series brings you eclectic conversations from across the African diaspora.
 Join author and host Sarah Ladipo Manyika for talks with some of the most exciting voices from Berlin to Harare, from Tamale to London and New York and everywhere in between.
-We introduce you to all sorts of folks—some you will know, others you may never have heard of, but never the usual suspects talking about the usual topics.
-We speak with everyone from actors to poets, scholars, athletes, entrepreneurs, architects, artists and many more.
+We’ll introduce you to all sorts of folks—some you will know, others you may never have heard of, but never the usual suspects talking about the usual topics.
+We’ll be speaking with everyone from actors to poets, scholars, athletes, entrepreneurs, architects, artists and many more.

-This month we feature a conversation between Sarah Ladipo Manyika and historian, filmmaker and public intellectual Henry Louis Gates, Jr. After you register you will receive information to join via Zoom.
+This month we feature a conversation between Sarah Ladipo Manyika and historian, filmmaker, and public intellectual Henry Louis Gates, Jr..
+After you register you will receive information to join via zoom on February 12th at 12 noon (Pacific Standard Time) / 8pm (UK).
 If you don’t see an email from MoAD in your inbox, please check your spam or junk mailbox.

 Learn about past Conversations Across the Diaspora programs, including links to recordings of the events on MoAD’s blog.

 Conéctate con tus escritores favoritos y descubre tu próxima lectura.

 Desde autores favoritos a artistas visionarios a expertos en campos tan diversos como la salud pública, la historia local, tecnología y cultura, esta serie trae a tu casa las voces que quieres escuchar.

 Conéctate a conversaciones y presentaciones interesantes relacionadas a la comunidad negra.